• Skip to main content

 As the program is annual, the employer may request the same employee for the next year.
 Alternatively, if the employer finds that the H-2A employee is less than satisfactory, the employer can request a different employee for the next agricultural season.
 Having the same employee for the next season allows the farmer or rancher to have the services of a trained employee.

 The employee has experience in the required work.
 Many farmers or ranchers report having the same employee come to work for the three or four years in a row.
-At this point, the farmer or rancher is completely happy with the H-2A employee and may be looking for a permanent solution.
+At this point, farmers and ranchers are often completely satisfied with their H-2A employees and may be looking for a permanent solution.

 Temporary to Permanent Employment for the H-2A Employee

-Immigration Law Guide for great employees creates the motivation for their shift from temporary to permanent employment.
-An employee that has worked faithfully for the same employer for years, who has some knowledge of immigration, may request that the farmer or rancher sponsor him for a Green Card.
+We have a helpful guide the motivation for their shift from temporary to permanent employment.
+An employee who has worked faithfully for the same employer for years may request that the farmer or rancher sponsor them for a green card.
 Farmers or ranchers should consider this request carefully.
 A negative response may lead the employee to look for another H-2A employer that will sponsor him.

-However, we can help with this temporary to permanent transition.
+We can help with this temporary-to-permanent transition.
 We have successfully helped farmers and ranchers convert H-2A employees into full-time permanent employees.
 An example of an employment-based Green Card would be the result of this transition of an employee from a temporary non-immigrant status, with an H-2A status, to lawful permanent residency.

 Immigration Resource Guide does have a helpful guide for this process too.
 It usually involves three steps that take approximately 14 months to two years.
 If timed correctly, the H-2A employee can continue to work for the sponsoring farmer or rancher during the process.

 Government regulations for this process require the farmer or rancher to bear the costs for it.
-A Green Card Process is definitely not cheap – it includes legal fees, USCIS filing fees, and required advertising.
+The green card process is definitely not cheap – it includes legal fees, USCIS filing fees, and required advertising.
 However, many farmers and ranchers find that the payback period is satisfactory, given the annual cost of the H-2A visa.

 Temporary Help: H-2B Visa